Abu Dhabi Grand Slam Jiu-Jitsu World Tour: Abu Dhabi Grand Slam 2018–2019

 For its fourth season combined cash prizes of more than US$800,000 were awarded to the top athletes of each division.

 Abu Dhabi Grand Slam 2019–2020

 For the fifth season Moscow was added as a new host city.
 To minimize the potential spread of the Coronavirus, the UAEJJF ran Grand Slam London as a closed event.

 Abu Dhabi Grand Slam 2020–2021

 A total of $1,525,000 prize money was announced available for the course of this season.

 Abu Dhabi Grand Slam 2021–2022

 For its seventh season three new locations were added, Miami, Beijing and Sidney.
 The season will span across five continents and seven different cities.
 A total of $1,575,000 prize money was announced available for the course of the season.

 Abu Dhabi Grand Slam 2022–2023

 A total of $1,525,000 prize money was announced available for the course of the season.

+Abu Dhabi Grand Slam 2023–2024

+A total of $1,525,000 prize money was announced available for the course of the season.

+Abu Dhabi Grand Slam 2024–2025

+A total of $1,525,000 prize money was announced available for the course of the season.